nebari-dev/nebari/docs/docs/do/configuration.md

 ## Profiles

-Profiles are used to control the jupyterlab user instances and dask-workers provided by dask-gateway.
+Profiles are used to control the JupyterLab user instances and Dask-workers provided by Dask-gateway.

 ```yaml
 profiles: